qcif-training/LinearRegressionR/_episodes/03-Simple-Linear-Regression.md

 teaching: 45
 exercises: 10
 questions:
 - "What is linear regression?"
 - "What are the assumptions we need to meet to use linear regression?"
 - "How do I perform linear regression in R?"
 - "How do I ensure that my data meets the model assumptions?"
 objectives:
 - "Understand theory of linear regression."
 - "Use linear regression on our dataset."
 - "Check the model diagnostics to ensure the data meets the assumptions of linear regression."
 keypoints:
--
+- Simple linear regression is for predicting the dependent variable Y based on one independent variable X.
+- R offers a large number of useful functions for performing linear regression.
+- Always check the model diagnostic plots and run the model diagnostic plots to check that the assumptions of linear regression are met.
 output: html_document
 ---